AndrewD14/mongo-scraper/README.md

 Please visit https://afternoon-eyrie-61915.herokuapp.com/ for a working version.

-If you would like to use the code, download the latest and run npm install in the directory.
-Then node server.js to get the website running.
+If you would like to use the code, download the latest and run command `npm install` in the directory.
+Then command `node server.js` to get the website running.
 The url will then be localhost:3000

 ### Prerequisites